-Progressio's work building effective civil society participation has reached out to a target population of 3.3 million people.
+11,473,012 people have been affected by Progressio's work directly involving the effective participation of civil society.
 The work across the 11 countries we work in is broad and varied.
 Two examples illustrate some of the possible different approaches.